anurag6569201/lyzr-founder/README.md

 [![Celery](https://img.shields.io/badge/Celery-5.3-3781A6?logo=celery&logoColor=white)](https://docs.celeryq.dev/en/stable/)
 [![Channels](https://img.shields.io/badge/Django%20Channels-5.0-A42722?logo=django&logoColor=white)](https://channels.readthedocs.io/en/latest/)

 **LyzrFoundry** is a powerful, self-serve platform for building, training, and deploying AI-powered customer support chatbots.
-Inspired by services like chatbase.co, it provides a seamless "plug-and-play" experience, allowing users to go from signup to a live chat widget on their website in minutes.
+Inspired by services like Chatbase, it provides a seamless "plug-and-play" experience, allowing users to go from signup to a live chat widget on their website in minutes.

 The platform is built with a robust backend using Django and a modern, responsive frontend using React, providing a complete solution for creating and managing intelligent Lyzr agents.